Smart System Manager

 You can restart the switch in one of the following modes.

 fast restarts the system more efficiently with minimal impact to traffic by reloading the kernel and software stack without a hard reset of the hardware.
-During a fast restart, the system is decoupled from the network to the extent possible using existing protocol extensions before recovering to the operational mode of the system.
-The forwarding entries of the switching ASIC are maintained through the restart process and the data plane is not affected.
-The data plane is only interrupted when
+During a fast restart, the system decouples from the network to the extent possible using existing protocol extensions before recovering to the operational mode of the system.
+The restart process maintain the forwarding entries of the switching ASIC and the data plane is not affected.
+However, if you upgrade the SDK,

-switchdresets and reconfigures the ASIC if the SDK is upgraded.
-Traffic outage is significantly lower in this mode.
+switchdresets and reconfigures the ASIC, which interrupts the data plane.
+Traffic outage is much lower in this mode.

-When you restart the switch in warm mode, BGP performs a graceful restart if the BGP Graceful Restart option is enabled.
+When you restart the switch in warm mode, BGP performs a graceful restart if the BGP Graceful Restart option is on.
 To enable BGP Graceful Restart, refer to Optional BGP Configuration.

-During warm boot, bonds, VXLAN traffic, and IP multicast traffic are disrupted until reboot is complete.
+A warm boot disrupts bonds, VXLAN traffic, and IP multicast traffic until reboot completes.

 The following command restarts the system in cold mode: